IMPACTS OF GLOBAL WARMING

 How is global warming affecting life in Australia?

-- Species: One in six species is at risk of extinction because of climate change.
+- Species: One in six is at risk of extinction because of climate change.
 To survive, plants, animals and birds confronted with climate change have two options: move or adapt.
 With the speed of climate change we are experiencing already, it’s often not possible for a species to adapt quickly enough to keep up with its changing environment.
 And with the amount of habitat destruction, moving is becoming increasingly difficult.

 - Food and farming: Changes to rainfall patterns, increasingly severe drought, more frequent heat waves, flooding and extreme weather make it more difficult for farmers to graze livestock and grow produce, reducing food availability and making it more expensive to buy.

 - Water: Reduced rainfall and increasingly severe droughts may lead to water shortages.

 - Coastal Erosion: Rising sea levels and more frequent and intense storm surges will see more erosion of Australia's coastline, wearing away and inundating community and residential properties.

 - Health: Increasingly severe and frequent heat waves may lead to death and illness, especially among the elderly.
 Higher temperatures and humidity could also produce more mosquito-borne disease.

 - Damage to homes: Increasingly severe extreme weather events like bushfires, storms, floods, cyclones and coastal erosion, will see increased damage to homes, as well as more costly insurance premiums.

 - Coral bleaching: Rising temperatures and acidity within our oceans is contributing to extreme coral bleaching events, like the 2016 event that destroyed more than one-third of the Great Barrier Reef.

+Within Australia, the effects of global warming vary from region to region.
 The impacts of global warming are already being felt across all areas of Australian life, and these will continue to worsen if we do not act now to limit global warming to 1.5°C.